 The 1988 Program's mortgage loans receivable were originally acquired under the 1979 Program and were transferred to the 1988 Program at a discount upon the 1979 Program's defeasement.
 These notes have stated interest rates of 7.875% yielding approximately 11.3%, have scheduled maturities in 2009, and are secured by first mortgages on the related real property.
-The remaining unamortized discount on mortgage loans was approximately \$103,941 and \$227,248 at July 31, 2008 and 2007, respectively.
+The remaining unamortized discount on mortgage loans was approximately \$-0- at July 31, 2010.
+As of July 31, 2010, the remaining mortgage loans receivable were no longer held by the 1988 Program and all collections subsequent to year end have been transferred to the Unrestricted Fund.

 The 1990C Program's mortgage loans receivable were originally acquired under the 1980 Program and were transferred, first to the 1990B Program upon the 1980 Program's redemption.
 During fiscal year 2000, the mortgage loans receivable were transferred to the 1990C Program upon the 1990B Program's redemption.
-These notes have stated interest rates of 9.625%, have scheduled maturities in 2003, and are secured by first mortgages on the related real property.
+These notes have stated interest rates of 9.625% and are secured by first mortgages on the related real property.
+As of July 31, 2011, the mortgage loans receivable have been received in full.